 Change your address promptly.
-If you move during the application process, email or fax your new address immediately.
+If you move during the application process, email your new address immediately.
 Wrong addresses can delay your licensure.

 Expedited delivery of your license is possible.
 Your license will be mailed to you.
 If you need your license as quickly as possible, contact the Licensing Department for information about using an overnight service.